aflashyrhetoric/aflashyrhetoric.github.io/content/projects/nightmessenger.md

 It went smoother than I expected.
 Google provided an easy way for an extension to add stylesheets and cloud-setting-sync abilities.
 The concept of a `manifest.json` was similar to a `package.json` file, and the UI for the "Developer Dashboard" was really intuitive - if a little basic. :wink:

 You can [download Night Messenger here](https://chrome.google.com/webstore/detail/night-messenger/hjhnmilbfdehpgfcojlmmooknnkhgdmh?hl=en).
-It currently has 650+ users, and the most recent version (v1.2.5) introduced properly-limited permissions and can be considered **stable**.
+It currently has 4,000+ users, and the most recent version (v1.2.5) introduced properly-limited permissions and can be considered **stable**.

 Let me know if you have feedback or feature requests.
 Cheers :beer:!

+#### Contributors
+Thanks to Luis Rodriguez for his assistance in maintaining the extension!